Black Prince's chevauchée of 1356: Battle of Poitiers

-Most of the French had dismounted and sent their horses to the rear, but some of French vanguard who were mounted attacked, believing the movement signalled an Anglo-Gascon retreat.
+Most of the French had dismounted and sent their horses to the rear, but some of the French vanguard who were mounted attacked, believing the movement signalled an Anglo-Gascon retreat.
 They were driven back, but were followed by the French vanguard, on foot.
 After a prolonged fight this was thrown back by the English.
 The second French division, consisting of 4,000 men-at-arms under Charles, the Dauphin, then attacked, all on foot.
 They were also repulsed by the now-confident Anglo-Gascons, but with even more difficulty than the vanguard.
 As the Dauphin's division recoiled there was confusion in the French ranks: about half the men of their third division, under Philip, the Duke of Orléans, left the field, taking with them many of the survivors of the first two attacks and all four of John's sons.
 Those Frenchmen remaining gathered around the King and launched a third attack against the by now exhausted Anglo-Gascons, again all as infantry.

 Concerned his army would break and flee, the Black Prince ordered an advance.
 This bolstered Anglo-Gascon morale and shook the French.
 Some Anglo-Gascon men-at-arms mounted and charged the French on horseback.
 Battle was again joined, with the French slowly getting the better of it.
 Then a small force of 160 men, who had been sent earlier to threaten the French rear area, appeared behind the main French force.
 Believing themselves surrounded, some Frenchmen fled, which panicked others, and soon the entire French force collapsed.
-John was captured; as was the oriflamme; one of John's sons, Philip; and according to different sources 2,000 to 3,000 men-at-arms.
+John was captured; as was the oriflamme; one of John's sons, Philip, and according to different sources 2,000 to 3,000 men-at-arms.
 Approximately 2,500 French men-at-arms were killed, as were approximately 3,300 common soldiers.
 Modern sources estimate Anglo-Gascon fatalities at about 40 men-at-arms and an uncertain but much larger number of bowmen and other infantry.